Legacy

 Which of your ideas deserve repetition?
 Which of others’ ideas deserve repetition, with your own take, your own style, your own exposition?
 What will you do with your influence?
 What are the behaviors you wish to encourage in others?
 What are the lessons you wish humanity would heed?

 I’ve been unwittingly answering those questions on this site for 17 years, without labelling the ideas with my name.
-Hence not only SLC, but Binstack and Needs Stack and Talk/Walk and Fairytale Strategic Planning and Brittle Points and Pivot Points bearing self-descriptive names, or crediting another in Fermi Estimation, or in cases of my Roadmap for PMF and Love/Skill/Need and “Is there a problem,” and Unpredictability, remaining simply untitled.
+Hence not only SLC, but Binstack and Needs Stack and Talk/Walk and Fairytale Strategic Planning and Brittle Points and Pivot Points bearing self-descriptive names, or crediting another in Fermi Estimation, or in cases of my Roadmap for PMF and Love/Skill/Need and Love/Utility/Coercion and “Is there a problem,” and Unpredictability, remaining simply untitled.

 You must drop some stones, because the alternative is a nihilistic descent, realizing your life is a flicker between the 13,770,000,000 years of near-nothingness that came before you and the far longer expanse after you die, most of which will be a featureless soup of maximum-entropy minimum-energy photons.
 And even during this impossibly improbable blip, you’re just a speck on a soggy marble that is a speck in a star system that is one of billions in a galaxy that is one of billions in a universe 880,